-Respondents stated that meaningful partnership between the City and Indigenous groups is needed.
-Respondents noted concerns about that racism and racial bias towards Indigenous residents, and that efforts must be made to ensure everyone feels safe and welcomed in Dauphin.
+Respondents stated that meaningful partnership between the City and Indigenous groups is important and that existing efforts should be continued and expanded.
+Respondents noted that efforts must be made to ensure everyone feels safe and welcomed in Dauphin.

 Cultural events and festivities